 The aim of this division is to study theoretically on elementary particles, the most fundamental constituents of the universe, and various physical properties of condensed matter systems.

-(1) Elementary Particle Theory
+(1) Elementary Particle Physics and Cosmology

-The properties of elementary particles and physics beyond the standard model are studied theoretically.
-The main interests of our research include higher dimensional theories, functional renormalization group, and supersymmetric theories.
-(M. Sakamoto,H. Sonoda)
+The properties of elementary particles and physics beyond the standard model and quantum gravity are studied theoretically.
+The origin of the spacetime and matter in the universe is investigated.
+(J. Soda)